Campus Recreation

 Difficulty rating: 2

-• Notes: Another good hike to be done during the cooler months of the year, this trail starts off a bit slow but once hikers turn the ridge line it gets so much more fun.
-Best to be done in the mornings and evenings if done during the summer months.
-This is a great option for hikers with families and pets.
+This is another good hike for the cooler months of the year.
+The trail starts a bit slow but once you turn the ridge line, it gets more fun.
+This is a great option for hikers with families and pets but start early if you attempt it during the summer months.

 Lookout Mountain Summit Trail